dailydotdev/docs/docs/key-features/community-picks.md

 ![](https://daily-now-res.cloudinary.com/image/upload/v1657719387/cp-3-community-feed_enjtux.png)

-## Submitting a Community Pick
+## Submitting / Scouting a Community Pick
-Submitting a link to the daily.dev feed via Community Picks is straight forward, however you may not have access to Community Picks yet if you do not have enough reputation.
+Submitting a link to the daily.dev feed (AKA Scouting) via Community Picks is straight forward, however you may not have access to Community Picks yet if you do not have enough reputation.

 ### Reputation Requirements
 To be able to submit a Community Pick you need to have at least 250 reputation on daily.dev